 GPS – Accuracy

 For our Garmin Venu review we were already active in sports and in the first run we first had an eye on the GPS accuracy.
-In the options GPS/GLONASS was activated.
+GPS/GLONASS was activated in the options.
 GPS/Galileo is also possible.

 Tip: If you want to achieve more accurate recordings, you should first set the recording interval to 1 second in the system settings.
-There, the Smart Recording option is preset, which records distances with less battery consumption but less accuracy.
-One should know that the 1-second recording interval only affects the data to be recorded and has no influence on the metrics actually measured.
-This ultimately means that the file containing the route becomes larger and has more measurement points.
-The memory of the watch is therefore used to a greater extent.
+There the option Smart Recording is preset, which records tracks with less battery consumption, but less accuracy.
+You should know that the 1-second recording interval only affects the data to be recorded and has no influence on actually measured metrics.
+This ultimately means that the file containing the distance becomes larger and has more measuring points.
+The memory of the clock is therefore used more efficiently.

-All in all, the Venu gets the recording done quite well in good weather and doesn’t make any rough mistakes:
+All in all, the Venu does a good job of recording in good weather conditions and does not afford any major mistakes:

 The distance covered is very good overall.
 If you zoom into the picture a little, you will see a few inaccurate recordings.
 For example when walking under a bridge (yellow mark).
 The red mark was actually run.
 But other difficult passages (narrow curves, over a bridge, under trees,…) she masters very well.
 Overall, we are satisfied with the GPS recording so far:

 During the Venu review, our Polar H10 HR chest strap was also included.
 This allows us to check how accurately Venu measures the heart rate.
 The two measurement curves over time look like this (Garmin Venu: light blue, Polar H10: purple):